nicolasfara/pulvreakt-crowd-room/README.md

 ...
 ```

-The order of the printed log does not represents the real order on which the communication occurs.
+The order of the printed log does not represent the real order on which the communication occurs.
 Nevertheless, from the log above:
 `Info: (WearableSensors) Wearable#<n> Perceived neighbours: {<n_1>=-<rssi>, <n_2>=-<rssi>}`
-represents that the device `<n>` has perceived `<n_1>` and `<n_2>` with their corresponding RSSI.
+represents that the device `<n>` has perceived the `<n_1>` and `<n_2>` smartphones with their corresponding RSSI.
 `Info: (WearableBehaviour) Wearable#<n> distances: {<n_1>=<distance>, <n_2>=<distance>}` represents the conversion
-of the RSSI into a distance.
+of each sensed RSSI into the corresponding distance.

 `Info: (LaboratoryBehaviour) Mean distance: <mean_distance>` means that the laboratory has updated its congestion metrics.
 `Info: (LaboratoryActuator) Print color: [COLOR]` represents the color update in the monitor relative to the metrics update.

 ### Reconfiguration event

-When the reconfiguration event is triggered, the log is the following:
+The reconfiguration event can be observed when the following prints are reported in the log:

 ```
 ...